 Mountain running

-In the early XX century, mountain guides and running clubs from mountain areas start to organize races to the summits.
+In the early 20th century, mountain guides and running clubs from mountain areas start to organize races to the summits.
 In 1904, in the French Pyrenees, the first edition of the Course du Vignemale was disputed, a year after, also in the pyrenees the Championat du Canigou, races in spain took place in Basque country in 1912 with the Pagasarri Cup in Bilbao, Copa Sant Llorenç in Catalonia in 1914, or the races that Alpine club of Peñalara organizes in Madrid with the Guadarrama tour since 1916, Copa del Hierro in 1923 and Copa 3 refugios in 1927.

 Copa Pegasus